boeckmann/asm6502/README.md

 **The documentation is currently only a stub **

 ## Data types
-Two data types are known to the assembler: 8-bit unsigned byte values and 16-but unsigned word values.
+Two data types are known to the assembler: 8-bit unsigned byte and 16-bit unsigned word.
 In most cases, the type of an expression is automatically determined.

 ## Symbols
 The assembler distinguishes two types of case sensitive symbols: labels and variables.
 A label is defined at the beginning of a line by appending its name with a colon.
-Labels store the current address of the current instruction.
+Labels store the address of the current instruction or directive.
 Variables are defined by assigning an expression to them.
 In the following example, hello is a label and CHROUT is an expression.

 	CHROUT = $ffd2
 	hello:	jmp CHROUT